Top 250 MoviesMost Popular MoviesTop 250 TV ShowsMost Popular TV ShowsMost Popular Video GamesMost Popular Music VideosMost Popular Podcasts

 Cummins was mostly raised and educated in Killiney, Dublin.
 As a child, she attended the Abbey School of ballet in Dublin.
 She was eventually spotted there and chosen for a non-speaking role in a performance of the play "The Duchess of Malfi" (1613/1614) by John Webster.
 Cummins played one of the play's murdered children and she was (in her words) "only seen in silhouette".
 This was her theatrical debut.

 In 1938, Cummins made her London stage debut at the St James's Theatre.
-She performed in the role of Maryann, the juvenile lead in the children's review "Let's Pretend", In 1940, Cummins had her film debut in the drama "Dr. O'Dowd" .
+She performed in the role of Maryann, the juvenile lead in the children's review "Let's Pretend", In 1940, she made her film debut in the drama "Dr. O'Dowd" .
 The film concerned Marius O'Dowd (played by Shaun Glenville) , an alcoholic doctor who has lost his license and the affection of his only son, but later attempts to befriend his young, estranged granddaughter Pat O'Dowd (Cummins).

 In 1944, Cummins played notable roles in the comedy film "English Without Tears" (1944) and the World War II-themed drama "Welcome, Mr. Washington".
 In 1945, Darryl F. Zanuck, head of 20th Century-Fox, brought Cummins to Hollywood.
-Cummins was considered for roles in both "Cluny Brown" (1946) and "Forever Amber" (1947), but was rejected for being "too young".
+She was considered for roles in both "Cluny Brown" (1946) and "Forever Amber" (1947), but was rejected for being too young.
 Her first leading role in an American film was playing the blackmailer Belle Adair/Rose Lynton in the film noir "Moss Rose" (1947).
 The film was praised by the press but was a box office flop.
 Zanuck claimed that the losses from the film amounted to 1,300,000 dollars.

-Cummins then returned to the United Kingdom to have a role in the romance film "That Dangerous Age" (1949), about a neglected wife who finds romance with a lover.
-Cummins played a supporting role to the film's female lead Myrna Loy.
+Cummins then returned to the United Kingdom to play a role in the romance film "That Dangerous Age" (1949), about a neglected wife who finds romance with a lover.
+She played a supporting role to the film's female lead Myrna Loy.
 Cummins returned to the United States to play a femme fatale role as bank robber Annie Laurie Starr in the film "Gun Crazy" (1950).
-The film was released by the film studio United Artists,This was Cummins' last appearance in a film shot in the United States.
+The film was released by United Artists.
+This was her last appearance in a film shot in the United States.
 In retrospect, the film has been considered culturally significant and chosen for preservation by the Library of Congress.

 In the early 1960s, Cummins only appeared in comedies.
 They included the divorce-themed farce "Your Money or Your Wife" (1960), the crime comedy "Dentist in the Chair" (1960), and the veterinarian-themed comedy "In the Doghouse" (1961).
 "In the Doghouse" was Cummins' last film appearance, as she largely retired from acting at the age of 36.
-Her few subsequent appearances were guest-star roles in television.
+Her few subsequent appearances were guest star roles in television.

 From the 1970s onward, Cummins devoted her time to the national charity Stars Organisation for Spastics.
 She chaired the management committee of a holiday center for children with disabilities in Sussex.
 In 2008, the charity organization changed its name to Stars Foundation for Cerebral Palsy, with Cummins still among its volunteers.